 Combine your hiking excursions with activities like kayaking, biking, deep sea fishing, freshwater and salmon fishing, rafting and diving.

-There are 111 kilometres from Bergen to Florø by car.
-If you are driving from Oslo, you need to drive 457 kilometres.
+It is 111 kilometres from Bergen to Florø by car.
+If you are driving from Oslo, you have a 457 kilometre journey ahead.

 The small airline Widerøe has flights from Bergen and Oslo to Florø Airport.